The Parochial Church Council (PCC) of St Matthew & St James, Mossley Hill, Liverpool

 - The right to access information we hold on you

-- There are no fees or charges for the first request but additional requests for the same data will be subject to an administrative fee.
+- There are no fees or charges for the first request but additional requests for the same data may be subject to an administrative

 - The right to correct and update the information we hold on you